My name is Steven Juliano and I am a Distinguished Professor for the School of Biological Sciences at Illinois State University.

 I also collaborate with Vickie Borowicz on a project concerning the role of hemiparasitic plants in restored and native prairies.

 Recent workshop: Florida Medical Entomology Lab (FMEL) hosted: A workshop on mosquito ecology & evolution.
 This workshop commemorates the career of our newly retired colleague L. Philip Lounibos, Distinguished Professor at FMEL, University of Florida.
 The workshop was held December 8-9, 2017 at UF Indian River Research & Education Center, IRREC, Ft.
 Pierce FL, about 30 min.
 S. of FMEL in Vero Beach FL.
 The schedule of talks on topics related to Phil Lounibos’s research contributions is here.
-A special issue featuring papers from these talks is planned for the Journal of Medical Entomology.
+A special issue featuring papers from these talks appeared in the Journal of Medical Entomology.
 The organizing committee: BW Alto, SA Juliano, MH Reiskind, DA Yee.

 My teaching interests include community ecology, introductory ecology, entomology, biostatistics, advanced biostatistics, and the application of mathematics to biology.